figment/hkxcmd/README.txt

   - There is no handling for visbility or camera tracks which seem to be used

 Change Log:
-  1.3
+  1.4
+   * Add support for Havok Behavior files and Bethesda specific classes
+   * Altered ExportKF to used frame_increment = duration / (nframe-1);
+   * Use a round function when calculated frames in ConvertKF 1.3
    * Change ExportKF to add "start" and "end" note tracks on root node for later export
    * Added ConvertKF which takes a Gamebryo KF file and produces an HKX file